 Petaluma: This facility meets the utilization and safety needs for SHS operations adequately, and all of the space is not fully utilized at all times.
 The design of the front reception area, with a window and locked door between the public and staff supports lower staffing levels for safety.
-The lobby has been converted into a Basic Needs Resource Center, and Conference Room 609 serves the department well for meetings, including tech connection for videoconferencing.
-As the Petaluma Student Services facility plan is being developed, it is clear that SHS will remain peripheralized in its location, which contributes to the lower utilization rates by students on the campus.
-Trying to partner with an appropriate student service in the adjacent Student Affairs space hopefully will optimize a volume of traffic into the area to increase SHS visibility.
-The lobby is conducive to computer workstation check in areas for SHS
+The lobby has been converted into a temporary Basic Needs Resource Center, and Conference Room 609 serves the department well for meetings, including tech connection for videoconferencing.
+As the Petaluma Student Services facility plan is being developed, it is clear that SHS will remain peripheralized in its location, which may be contributing to the lower utilization rates by students on the campus.
+Trying to partner with an appropriate student service in the adjacent Student Affairs space hopefully will optimize a volume of traffic into the area to increase SHS visibility and support student needs efficiently.
+The lobby is conducive to computer workstation or fixed iPads for check in areas for SHS.